 Likely scenario: You and your special person have planned a date a year ahead.
 10 or 11 months later, one or both of you get orders for PCS, TAD, TDY, deployment prep, or (more likely now) get your kit bag and move out date are in two weeks.
 (Consider yourself lucky for the 2 weeks)

-Yep, nicely put, crap happens, so we deal with it.
+Yep, nicely put, stuff happens, so we deal with it.

 I've conducted more ceremonies for military couples facing this that you'd believe.
 I'm the guy who can help you when the chaplain has deployed, is busy doing his thing at the base and you want to marry elsewhere and either A: the Chaplain is too busy to help, or B: the Chaplain cannot or will not travel to where you want to get married.